kgnzt/polyseerio-ruby/README.md

 ## Example

-Examples are available in /example
+Be sure to check out the examples in /example.

 ## Environment Variables

 Certain values can be set in environment variables:

   * POLYSEERIO_TOKEN     access-token used for API calls
   * RAILS_ENV            the current environment
+  * POLYSEERIO_LOG_LEVEL SDK logging level

 ## Usage